Grand Pavilion of performing arts center

-When you arrive through our main entrance, you’ll find yourself just steps away from our six performance venues.
+When you arrive through the main entrance of the performing arts center, you’ll find yourself just steps away from our six performance venues.
 Download a PDF of our building map.

 The Morris & Gwendolyn Cafritz Foundation Theatre (up to 86 seats) is a black box theatre used for performances, lectures, meetings and special events.

-The Elsie & Marvin Dekelboum Concert Hall (970 seats plus a 126-seat choir loft) augments the big, sweeping sounds of large ensembles while providing each seat with a wonderful view of the stage.
+The Elsie & Marvin Dekelboum Concert Hall (962 seats plus a 134-seat choir loft) augments the big, sweeping sounds of large ensembles while providing each seat with a wonderful view of the stage.